 5 tips to surviving Christmas lunch!

-It’s almost Christmas!
+When Christmas is just around the corner, we need all the help we can get!
 Here are a few great tips to make sure you feel energetic and vibrant after all that Christmas food.

-#1: Eat when the digestive fire is hot: One of the nice things about a Christmas meal is that it is typically in the early afternoon, when our digestion is at its strongest, so this is the perfect time to be eating our largest meal of the day.
+TIP #1: Eat when the digestive fire is hot: One of the nice things about a Christmas meal is that it is typically in the early afternoon, when our digestion is at its strongest, so this is the perfect time to be eating our largest meal of the day.
 Your digestive fire is the weakest in the evening, so it makes sense to avoid a heavy meal then.

-#2: Slow and steady: It is a good idea to eat a light and balanced breakfast on Christmas day, so by the time the big feast comes you have fully digested breakfast and are ready to fill up on delicious festive goodies.
+TIP #2: Slow and steady: It is a good idea to eat a light and balanced breakfast on Christmas day, so by the time the big feast comes you have fully digested breakfast and are ready to fill up on delicious festive goodies.
 Be careful though, if you sit down to the table starving, you risk eating too fast and after hours of preparation you are full in under 10 minutes.
 The trick here is to eat slowly!
 Relax!
 Force yourself to put the fork down and chat with your loved ones between mouthfuls.

 The more time you give yourself to chew and relax, the more your stomach will gradually expand and allow you to comfortably continue to enjoy your Christmas meal without over eating.
 If you eat that same meal fast, it will hit like a rock and you will find yourself spending much of the afternoon on the couch asleep instead of enjoying your friends and family.